sitansusubudhi/React-Contacts-App/README.md

 This contacts app allows us to maintain a list of contacts.
 Each of the contacts include further details like avatar pic, name as well as username.
 We can search, delete and add new contacts.
 This project was built along while I was learning React from Udacity.
 The concepts involved while building this project include rendering UI, state management, lifecycle events and react router.

+Funcionality to store the new contact and deleting the contact permanently using localStorage is yet to be developed.

+The project is also hosted using GitHub pages at [React-Contacts-App](https://sitansusubudhi.github.io/React-Contacts-App/)

 ## Component Hierarchy

 ```